AndrewApollo628/SWEN_262_Group6_Project/README.md

 * you are now nunning

 ## How to run the project
-* Run cli/COMIXCli.java
+* Run cli/ComixCLI.java

-## How to add a new command
+## How to add a new command to the cli
-* Go to the cli/clicmds directory and create a copy of the example command, rename it.
+* Create a command in cli/clicmds implementing ICliCmd or extending UndoableCmd depending on if it can be undone.

 * Modify it to fit command requirements.
 The COMMAND string is what is used to invoke the command by the cli

+* if the command is undoable, override the undo method

 * Add the new command to the cli/CommandMap.java

 ## Trello Board